Philadelphia Police: 35-Year-Old Woman Pistol-Whipped, Robbed Of Thousands Of Dollars Inside Her DoubleTree Hotel Room

 PHILADELPHIA (CBS) — Police are searching for the suspect who robbed a 35-year-old woman at gunpoint inside a DoubleTree Hotel in South Philadelphia.
 The incident happened at the DoubleTree located on the 200 block of South Broad Street just after 5:30 p.m. on April 4.

 Officers say a Black man forced his way into the victim’s hotel room and once inside he pistol-whipped the victim demanding she opened the safe in the room.
-After taking several thousand dollars the suspect fled the room.READ MORE: Eagles' Howie Roseman Ranks 21st Out Of 23 For NFL General Managers In NFL.com Power Rankings
+After taking several thousand dollars the suspect fled the room.READ MORE: Stephen Curry Gifts Game Jersey To Delaware State Trooper Joshua Morris Seen In Viral Video Playing Basketball With Neighborhood Kids

-Hotel security then chased the suspect but lost him on the 200 block of Juniper Street.READ MORE: New Jersey Adds 'X' Gender Option For Driver's Licenses, ID Cards
+Hotel security then chased the suspect but lost him on the 200 block of Juniper Street.READ MORE: Looming Derek Chauvin Verdict Prompts Increased Security In Cities Across Tri-State Area

 The suspect is described as a Black man between the ages of 25 and 30 of medium build.
-He was reportedly wearing a white hooded sweatshirt, blue jeans and black and white sneakers.MORE NEWS: Atlantic City's Ocean Casino Plowing $15M Into Renovations
+He was reportedly wearing a white hooded sweatshirt, blue jeans and black and white sneakers.MORE NEWS: Philadelphia Police: Driver, Passenger Arrested After Fleeing Scene Of Crash In Fairhill

 Anyone with information is asked to contact police.